cyber-prophet/bostrom-journal/BostromJournal001.md

 [Cyb.ai](https://cyb.ai) - is a WEB interface to the Bostrom blockchain developed by the Bostrom team.
 Among Cyb.ai's many functions are:

-- receiving data on cyberlinks recorded by Bostrom blockchain from node;
+- receiving data on cyberlinks recorded by Bostrom blockchain from the node;
 - creating cyberlinks;
 - receiving and sharing objects in the IPFS network using library [ipfs-js](https://github.com/ipfs/js-ipfs).